 Allah the Moon God

-This partially explains the early success of Islam among Arab groups that traditionally worshiped the moon god.
-Since the idol of their moon god, Allah, was at Mecca, they prayed toward Mecca.
-Archaeologists have discovered temples to the Moon-god throughout the Middle East.
-Evidence shows the temple of the Moon-god was in full swing even during the Christian era.
+This worship of the moon god extended far beyond the Allah-worship in Arabia; in fact, the entire Fertile Crescent was involved in the worship of the moon, which partially explains the early success of Islam among 'Arab' groups that traditionally worshiped the moon god.
+Why, archaeologists have discovered temples to the Moon-god throughout the Middle East, and evidence shows the temple of the Moon-god was in full swing even during the Christian era.
+For more information, see the illustrated article, Archaeological photo gallery of the Arabian Moon-God.

-According to numerous writings the actual name of the Moon-god was ÔSin,Õ but his title was Al-iIah, which means Ôthe deity,Õ the most superior of all other gods.
-The Moon-god's title ÔAl-iIahÕ was condensed to ÔAllahÕ before the Islamic religion came to be.
-The pagan Arabs used ÔAllahÕ in the names they gave to their children.
-The Quraysh tribe into which the Muslim prophet Muhammad was born was particularly devoted to Allah, the moon god, and especially to Allah's three goddess daughters who were viewed as intercessors between the people and Allah.
-This may explain why both Muhammad's father (Abd-Allah) and uncle (Obied-Allah) had ÔAllahÕ as part of their names, showing the devotion that Muhammad's family had to the worship of the moon god.
+The Quraysh tribe (into which the Muslim prophet Muhammad was born) was particularly devoted to the moon god, Allah, and especially to Allah's three goddess daughters who were viewed as intercessors between the people and Allah.
+This may explain why both Muhammad's father (Abd-Allah) and uncle (Obied-Allah) had ‘Allah’ as part of their names, showing the devotion that Muhammad's family had to the worship of the moon god.

 http://www.biblebelievers.org.au/moongod.htm